 While it would be nice to know we could rely on our businesses to be flourishing money trees, there are those times when they bear no fruit.
 Despite our consistent efforts to produce, there are times when no money comes in.
 That’s why, just like a tree, a business needs to bring cash in and let cash out in order to survive and grow strong.
 That movement of cash coming in and going out is known as your business’ cash flow.

-As a business owner in South Africa, you will know that cash flow is cyclical.
+As a business owner, you will realize that cash flow is cyclical.
 Cash flow is one of the many factors involved that influences the results of your company.
 In fact, cash flow is one of the most important aspects to understand in order to sustain your business.

 The Cash Flow Cycle

 As the illustration from Dun and Bradstreet illustrates below, there are many steps in the cash flow cycle.

 Cash is always moving out or in.
 Money is typically paid out for many reasons, including paying your staff, covering overhead expenses, and purchasing equipment and supplies.
 These expenses are referred to as “accounts payable” transactions.
 Accounts payable may feel like a burden, but they’re actually helping you to fuel the growth of your business, whether that’s selling a product or a service.
 When you make that sale, you send an invoice, also known as an “accounts receivable” transaction.